In order to be eligible for any Federal Aid, a student must meet Satisfactory Academic Progress (SAP) requirements.

 Initial Loan Counseling for Student Borrowers

-According to Federal regulations, a student is required to complete an entrance counseling session prior to the release of the first disbursement of their first Federal Direct Student/Graduate PLUS Loan made at the school they are currently attending.
+According to Federal regulations, a student is required to complete an entrance counseling session prior to the release of the first disbursement of their first Federal Direct Student or Graduate PLUS Loan.
 Counseling will inform you of your rights and responsibilities as a borrower.
 Students can complete entrance counseling at http://www.studentloans.gov.

-If at any time throughout your college career you have any questions concerning your student loan, feel free to contact financial aid or your loan servicer.
+If at any time throughout your college career you have any questions concerning your student loan, feel free to contact the Office of Student Financial Aid Services or your loan servicer.
 You may also contact the Federal Student Aid Information Center at (800) 4-FED-AID with questions regarding the loan or any other federal aid.

 Exit Counseling for Student Borrowers